yachty66/pantheon/README.md

 - [ ] Integrate a ChatGPT-like interface into the map to enable interaction with the data.
 - [ ] Develop a website named "Pantheon," embedding Google Maps and offering pricing options.
 - [ ] Include Wi-Fi-enabled cafes and clubs in San Francisco.

+before i lock in something i want to make sure its the right thing on which i am going to lock in - thats the thing